Best Scooter and Bike Helmets For Kids

 The eyecatching spiderman and pink floral helmets will appeal to superhero fans and kids who love pink!

-Not only do they look cool, they keep heads cool as well with 12 vents and air flow ventilation.
+Good ventilation: Not only do they look cool, they keep heads cool as well with 12 vents and air flow ventilation.

 They have a flat back, which is ideal for kids sitting in child seats.

-Achieve the perfect fit!
-They come in two different sizes and are fully adjustable with LED dial fit adjustment, cam lock side strap adjusters and a nexus chin buckle.
+Fit: They come in two different sizes and are fully adjustable with LED dial fit adjustment, cam lock side strap adjusters and a nexus chin buckle.